CAKE-DRI/CAKE-DRI.github.io/README.md

 ## How to: add an upcoming event

-Create a new `.md` file under `collections/_projects` for your project, using the following template:
+Create a new `.md` file under `collections/_events` for your event, using the following template:
 ```bash
 ---
 title: "Event"